nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 SUSE
 ++++

 To setup openSUSE with FreeIPA, we'll need to do some manual work.
-This applies to SUSE 12 and up.
+This applies to SUSE 12 and up where the freeipa-client packages don't exist in the main repositories.

 .. note:: freeipa repos